zhouyl/flowblade/docs/components/forms/radio.md

 # Radio

 Radio button component for selecting one option from a group.
 Radio provides a flexible way to create radio button inputs with support for various sizes, colors, and states.
+Perfect for single-select options, payment methods, and preference selections.

 ## Basic Usage